Brief Overview of DC Systems in Transmission Substations

 - Mains, battery and load MCBs are front access and monitored by the controller

 - Remote monitoring and programming with a webpage interface

 - SNMP v2.5 via Ethernet & Modbus

 Battery Racks & Batteries

-Four external battery racks with hight temperature batteries NSB210FT HT RED were supplied to back up the complete 24V and 110V protection and communications system.
-Each battery rack has its battery test & battery terminals and
+Four external battery racks with 212Ah high temperature batteries NSB210FT HT RED were supplied to back up the complete 24V and 110V protection and communications system.
+Each battery rack has its battery test & battery terminals and fuses.

 Environment is key when selecting batteries which will supply the backup power in case loss of AC of mains supply.
 Temperature operation, vibration and design life are some of the factors that might affect the operative life of the complete DC System.

 The NSB210 HT RED 12V 210Ah High-temperature, front terminal, was the battery chosen to provide 400Ah and 200Ah to each battery bank.
 A key factor for choosing this battery, was the long design life at the expected peak temperature, 14 years at 30°C .